State

 -

-If employee leaves involuntarily: Immediately unless you have a pre-existing, written policy that extends the timing of final payment.
-Written policy cannot exceed the next scheduled payday or 15 days, whichever is earlier.
+If the employee leaves involuntarily: Immediately, unless you have a pre-existing written policy that extends the timing of final payment.
+The written policy cannot exceed the next scheduled payday or 15 days, whichever is earlier.

 -

-If employee leaves voluntarily: Next scheduled payday or 15 days, whichever is earlier.
+If the employee leaves voluntarily: Next scheduled payday or 15 days, whichever is earlier.

 |